BrettHallen/Tomy_Pyuuta/PYUTA-Multi-Cartridge/README.md

 ### Writing to ROM
 Write the ROM images to each 27512 starting at the following addresses:
 - 0000h
 - 4000h
 - 8000h
 - C000h

 ### ROM Image Selection
-DIP switch positions 1 and 2 select the bank: 0000h / 4000h / 8000h / C000h
+- DIP switch positions 1 and 2 select the bank: 0000h / 4000h / 8000h / C000h
-DIP switch positions 3 and 4 select which ROM chip (U1–U4) is active.
+- DIP switch positions 3 and 4 select which ROM chip (U1–U4) is active.

 Up to **16 different ROM images** can be selected.

-## 32KROM Multi Cartridge
+## 32KB ROM Multi Cartridge

 ### Schematic
 Please refer to `PYUTA32k.pdf` in the KiCad folder.